basil08/SlotBookingApplication/README.md

 # BUGS

+# Places to include emails
+1. When a slot is updated, notify everyone who booked that slot

+2. Successfully booked a slot

+3. Booking cancelled by an admin

 # TODO
 1. Change sidebar
 2. Limit choices of facilities to selected sport in CreateNewSlotForm
 3. decide duration: FloatField ok or not since timeStart - timeEnd should match duration in CreateNewSlotForm
+4. Add a note explaining reason for cancellation in email when staff cancels a booking

 # MODELS